How to Improve Your Pitch Deck Score: A Data-Driven Guide

 After analysing 250+ pitch decks across every stage from pre-seed to Series A, we've identified the specific patterns that separate high-scoring decks from the rest.
 The good news: most of the highest-impact improvements are straightforward to implement.

-Where Most Decks Lose Points
+Where Do Most Pitch Decks Lose Points in AI Scoring?

 Before diving into fixes, it helps to understand where the points are lost.
 Across all decks we've analysed, the most common scoring drags are: